Ricky Kej

-Kej also performed keyboards on the 2016 Grammy-winning album Grace, produced and composed a song on the 2016 Grammy-nominated album Love Language and arranged and performed keyboards on the 2015 Grammy-nominated album Ayahuasca Dreams.
-His album Shanti Samsara – World Music for Environmental Consciousness was launched on 30 November 2015 at the 2015 United Nations Climate Change Conference by Indian Prime Minister Narendra Modi and then French president, Francois Hollande.
-In the months since its launch, Kej has traveled widely speaking about conservation and the environment, including a visit to the Republic of Kiribati, where he interviewed and created music with three-term ex-president, Anote Tong.
 Kej is credited with over 3,500 placements for radio and television jingles.
 He composed the music for the 2011 Cricket World Cup opening ceremony, held at Dhaka on 17 February 2011.
 On 18 July 2016, he was awarded the Excellence and Leadership award as a global humanitarian artist at the United Nations Headquarters, New York and performed excerpts from Shanti Samsara live in the United Nations General Assembly Hall.
 Kej concluded his performance at the United Nations General Assembly by saying, "To end, I want to state the obvious ...
 Climate change is real ...
 Climate change is human induced.
 Climate change is affecting us all ... and our actions affect countries on the other side of the world."